lervag/vimtex/README.md

 # vimtex

-A [vim](http://www.vim.org/) plugin that provides support for writing LaTeX documents.
+vimtex is a [Vim](http://www.vim.org/) plugin that provides support for writing LaTeX documents.
+It is based on [LaTeX-Box](https://github.com/LaTeX-Box-Team/LaTeX-Box) and it shares a similar goal: to provide a simple and lightweight LaTeX plugin.
+It has been rewritten from scratch to provide a more modern and modular code base.
+See [here](#alternatives) for some more comments on the difference between vimtex and other LaTeX plugins for Vim.

 [![Build Status](https://travis-ci.org/lervag/vimtex.svg?branch=master)](https://travis-ci.org/lervag/vimtex)